fenago/nlp-fundamentals/lab_guides/Lab_2.md

 Tokenization
 ------------

-Tokenization and word tokenizers were briefly described in *Chapter 1, Introduction to Natural Language Processing*.
+Tokenization and word tokenizers were briefly described in *Lab 1, Introduction to Natural Language Processing*.
 Tokenization is the process of splitting sentences into their constituents; that is, words.
-In this chapter, we will see how tokenization is done using various packages.
+In this lab, we will see how tokenization is done using various packages.

 The cleaning of text data is essential before tokenization. **Regular